 We are grateful to have small class sizes, which allow our students to thrive.
 Our average class size is 12.

 Yes.
-We offer AP Calculus, AP Chemistry, AP English Literature, and Composition, as well as AP English Language and Composition.
-We also offer 10 Pre-AP classes as well as a Seniors Honors Speech and Thesis class.
-We offer 14 Honors classes as well.
-Please see our School Profile, Portrait of a Sentinel, and Did You Know? for additional information.
+We offer AP Calculus, AP Chemistry, AP Physics, AP English Literature, and Composition, as well as AP English Language and Composition.
+We also offer 19 Honors classes as well as a Seniors Honors Speech and Thesis class.
+Please see our School Profile and Portrait of a Sentinel for additional information.

 Classical education is a conscious return to the ancient goal of education: teaching children to think and learn for themselves by imparting to them the tools of learning.
 IT is an approach to education that is rooted in the ancient medieval concept of the Trivium.
 The Trivium consists of three basic tools of learning; Grammar (the tool of knowledge), Logic (the tool of reasoning and understanding), and Rhetoric (the tool of communication, expression, and wisdom).